bilbobx182/shopping/README.md

 - [ ] Add analytics tickers for what's going up and down in prices.
 - [ ] Add historical changes to a given product view.
 - [ ] Add metrics about what's most interesting.

+### How do I run it?
+As it stands right now I have it configured to render data to terminal.
+_note sometimes on macs docker networking may not be able to connect to the internet and this will do nothing_.
+`docker build -t grocer_back -f backend.Dockerfile .`
+`docker run grocer_back`
+`./bin/build.sh`